hpe-storage/hpe3par-examples/docs/3par_volume_plugin_install.md

 ### Getting Started
 These playbooks perform the following tasks on the Master/Worker nodes as defined in the Ansible hosts file.

-* Configure the Docker Services for the HPE 3PAR Docker Volume Plug-in
+* Configures the Docker Services for the HPE 3PAR Docker Volume Plug-in
-* Deploys the config files (iSCSI or FC) to support your environment
+* Configures iSCSI/FC/File
 * Installs the HPE 3PAR Docker Volume Plug-in (Containerized version)
 * For Kubernetes/OpenShift,
   * Deploys a Highly Available HPE etcd cluster used by the HPE 3PAR Volume Plug-in for Docker